cmauget/timeslicer/README.md

 A new window will open in your browser, if not use the "localhost" link given in the terminal.
 In order to create a video check the video output box and complete the informations.
-Click the run me butoon and enjoy !
+Click the run me button and enjoy !